ede1998/rip2/README.md

 Deleted files get sent to the graveyard 🪦 (`/tmp/graveyard-$USER` by default, see [notes](#notes) on changing this) under their absolute path, giving you a chance to recover them 🧟.
 No data is overwritten.
 If files that share the same path are deleted, they will be renamed as numbered backups.

-This version is a fork-of-a-fork:
+This version, "rip2", is a fork-of-a-fork:

 1. [nivekuil/rip](https://github.com/nivekuil/rip), the original, which has been unmaintained since 2020.
 2. [StandingPadAnimation/rip](https://github.com/StandingPadAnimations/rip) who added a few features.